HaoZeke/gasSweetening-Report/report/md/04_MatBal-chap.md

 ## Energy Balance

 This section is equivalent to energy balance done in the preheater section .
-Since , all other equipments are completely insulated, therefore the overall energy balance suggests energy loss $= 80235 \si{J}$
+Since, the other equipment in use are completely insulated, therefore the overall energy balance suggests energy loss $= 80235 \si{J}$